hackclub/scrapbook/README.md

 To customize the CSS on your profile page, run `/scrappy setcss <link>` in Slack, giving a link to a CSS file or a [GitHub Gist](https://gist.github.com).
 [Here’s the default CSS](https://scrapbook.hackclub.com/themes/default.css), for your overwriting pleasure.

+Want to preview your CSS before adding it to your profile?
+Check out <Mention username="jasonaa" />’s [Scrapbook Customizer](https://scrapbook.hackclub.com/customizer).

 ### Colors & fonts

 If you’d like to change the page-wide fonts or colors, you can change yours with [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).
 Here’s the values the site uses by default: